albincorreya/freesound-oauth2-python-flask/README.md

 # Setup

-1. Install dependencies for requirements.txt.
+1. Install dependencies from requirements.txt.
 Ideally create a virtualenv and install the requirements

 2. Apply for your freesound API key from [here](http://freesound.org/apiv2/apply/) and to the code